hwhelchel/personal/index.md

 I've worked with tech startups, SaaS companies, e-commerce brands, professional services firms, healthcare companies, creative industries, and now entertainment businesses.
 The common thread?
 They all needed to grow revenue and scale efficiently.

-If you're looking to improve your sales process, launch marketing campaigns that convert, or scale your business without wasting money on ads that don't work, [let's talk](/contact/).
+If you're looking to improve your sales process, launch marketing campaigns that convert, or scale your business efficiently with marketing that converts, [let's talk](/contact/).

 ---